descom-es/sms-prestashop/README.md

 ## Usage

-SMS notification are automatically sent according to your profile.
+SMS notifications are automatically sent according to your profile.